catppuccin/cursors/README.md

 ## Info

-This project is just a modification of [Volantes Cursors](https://github.com/varlesh/volantes-cursors) with a Catppuccin palette.
+This project is just a modification of [Volantes Cursors](https://github.com/varlesh/volantes-cursors) with a Catppuccin palettes.

 ## Cursor sizes (pixels):